MicrohexHQ/0x-protocol-specification/asset-proxy/erc20-proxy.md

 );
 ```

-NOTE: The `ERC20Proxy` does not enforce strict length checks for [`assetData`](#assetdata), which means that extra data may be appended to this field with any arbitrary encoding.
-Any extra data will be ignored by the `ERC20Proxy` but may be used in external contracts interacting with the [`Exchange`](#exchange) contract.
-Relayers that do not desire this behavior should validate the length of all [`assetData`](#assetdata) fields contained in [orders](#orders) before acceptance.
+NOTE: The `ERC20Proxy` does not enforce strict length checks for [`assetData`](v3/v3-specification.md#assetdata), which means that extra data may be appended to this field with any arbitrary encoding.
+Any extra data will be ignored by the `ERC20Proxy` but may be used in external contracts interacting with the [`Exchange`](v3/v3-specification.md#exchange) contract.
+Relayers that do not desire this behavior should validate the length of all [`assetData`](v3/v3-specification.md#assetdata) fields contained in [orders](v3/v3-specification.md#orders) before acceptance.

-The `ERC20Proxy` performs the transfer by calling the token's `transferFrom` method.
-The transaction will be reverted if the owner has insufficient balance or if the `ERC20Proxy` does not have sufficient allowance to perform the transfer.

 ## Authorizations